samuelpowell/toastmm/README.md

 The Matlab interface is built using MATLAB R2020a on Windows x64, Linux x64, and MacOS.
-It is expected that the interface will work on newer versions (please report if this is not the case), but compilation from source will be required for older installations.
+It is expected that the interface will work on newer versions (please report if this is not the case), but compilation from source *may* be required for older installations.
 Versions prior to R2018a are not supported (owing to changes in the complex numeric API).

 To install, download a release for the appropriate platform and unzip the folder in a